EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 $ docker build -t my_icefinder .
 ```

 PaliDIS is an optional step on the workflow and the install is optional as well.
-Please visit the [PaliDIS repo](https://github.com/blue-moon22/PaliDIS) for instrucction to install.
+Please visit the [PaliDIS repo](https://github.com/blue-moon22/PaliDIS) for installing instructions.

 <a name="in"></a>